jromero/why.jromero.codes/content/post/migrating-to-github/github-pages.md

 {{< figure src="../img/cert.png" position="center" style="width: 300px" >}}

+### Done

+You should now have a statically hosted site with no storage, traffic, or certificate cost!

+{{< figure src="https://media.giphy.com/media/SEre9eirTBgdO/source.gif" position="center" >}}

+---

-#### Troubleshooting
+## Troubleshooting Tips

-If you run into any problems, a few helpful commands:
+Now, if you ran into any snags, here are a few tips...

+#### SSL Certificate

 ##### View connection handshake
 ```shell script